acoli-repo/AURIS/guidelines/draft/terms.md

 If markables they are in a coreference relation, they are given an index that indicates the referent they refer to.
 Coreference annotation thus consists of assignment of discourse referents to markables, represented by identifiers (mnemnonics, indixes, tags) in the `COREF` column.
 All corerent markables should carry the same `COREF` index.

-> Notes:
->
-> 1. In practical annotation, annotators should not use numbers, but a meaningful, short and unambiguous abbreviation of their own choice.
+> Note: In practical annotation, annotators should not use numbers, but a meaningful, short and unambiguous abbreviation of their own choice.

->
-> 2. As annotation is conducted here with spreadsheet software, annotators are encouraged to use the auto-complete function that such software provides.
+> Note: As annotation is conducted here with spreadsheet software, annotators are encouraged to use the auto-complete function that such software provides.
 This is most effective if indexes start with different letters.

 We call the series of mentions of the same referent one *referential chain*.
 As result of the annotation, all elements of a referential chain must carry the same index.